DevMountain/react-5-afternoon/README.md

 # Project Summary

 This is a working project that currently only utilizes state and props to pass its data.
-Before getting started, try to get familiar with the code and see how props are being passed through to different components.
+Before getting started, try to get familiar with the code and see how props is being passed through to different components.
 In particular, take a look at the App.js.
 You'll notice the App.js is 127 lines of code, during this project and using `redux`, we'll be able to turn those 127 lines of code into 27.

 During this project, we'll be improving on a web application that walks users through filling out a home loan application.
 We'll be building out the components that have already been made and make them better with `redux`.
 To keep track of data and pass it to the correct components via routing we'll make heavy use of `redux` and `react-redux`.
 We'll be making changes to all files in the components folder except for Finish.js to help them work with Redux, as well as the router.js, store.js, reducer.js, index.js and App.js.